MK2112/minicorpus/README.md

 ## Quick Guide: Build your own MiniPile

-Every script in this respository has the instructions on how to run it noted at the end of it.
+Instructions for running each script in this repository are provided at the end of each respective script.

 1. Download [The Pile Deduplicated](https://huggingface.co/datasets/EleutherAI/the_pile_deduplicated) from HuggingFace, e.g. by using `01_get_piles.ipynb`.
 2. Embed the Pile Deduplicated using `03_embed_pile_dedup_turbo.py`.